darianstlex/vike-vue-effector/utils/effector/README.md

 Creates page start event, used to start effector logic needed on client side on page start.

-### `getUpdateScope`
+### `getMergeScope`

-Utility for scope merge/update on client navigation or telefunc.
+Utility for scope get/merge.
+Use on client, useful for scope merge on navigation or data from telefunc.
+On server returns new scope.
 Use for advanced scope update cases.

 ### `provideScope/useScope`